NightmareXIV/NightmareXIV.github.io/index.md

 - General rule of thumb - 1 week for every 100 USD valued;
 - Contact me via Discord if you would like to receive an exact quote with price and time estimate;

-Read more about development time and possible development pauses here.
+<a href="/docs/time.html">Read more about development time and possible development pauses here.</a>

 ## What about updating the plugin?
 - I provide one year of free updates for the plugin in case it is broken due to a game or Dalamud update.
 - After that, it will be no more than 10% of the total cost of the plugin per update.
 - You can subscribe to Total Nightmare or higher tier on my Patreon for free perpetual updates.

-Read more about the plugin update policy here.
+<a href="/docs/updates.html">Read more about the plugin update policy here.</a>

 ## How can I distribute plugin?
 You can: